wuyaheng/EMR-S3-Pyspark/README.md

 # Analyzing 10Gb of Yelp Data

-In this project, I analyzed a subset of the Yelp's business, reviews and user data to answer the following three questions:
+In this project, I analyzed a subset of Yelp's business, reviews, and user data to answer the following three questions:

 * Do Yelp Reviews Skew Negative?
 * Should the Elite be Trusted?